 energy used for mobility (mobility in Austria, persons 6 years and older).

 Finally, the results were discussed and finalized with Austrian experts.
-The elaborated benchmarks and target values can be used as basis for planning and discussions.
+The elaborated reference and target values can be used as basis for planning and discussions.
 Also the detailed results are helpful for the usage, because they show the range of possible values for different settlement concepts (single family houses, apartment buildings, office and school buildings, rural and urban settlements).

-In the future the benchmarks and target values should be implemented in a planning tool, and qualitative criteria and a quality check process should be added, so that a full and integral planning and evaluation of settlements is possible.
+In the future the reference and target values should be implemented in a planning tool, and qualitative criteria and a quality check process should be added, so that a full and integral planning and evaluation of settlements is possible.